 Starring: Mirai Shida, Haruna Kawaguchi, Yasuyuki Hirano

-Due to his insistence on staying in the genre he helped popularise Norio Tsuruta, famous for Ring 0: Birthday (2000), is one of J-horror’s better and more committed directors with a filmography made up of titles that range across types.
-Much like fellow horror director, Koji Shiraishi, Tsuruta mixes modern media with yurei and urban folktales.
+Due to his insistence on staying in the genre he helped popularise Norio Tsuruta, famous for Ring 0: Birthday (2000), is one of J-horror’s better and more committed directors and has a filmography made up of titles that range across types.
+Much like fellow horror director Koji Shiraishi, Tsuruta mixes modern media with yurei and urban folktales.

 POV ~A Cursed Film~ opens in a similar fashion to Shiraishi’s best known work, Noroi: The Curse (2005), with on-screen text warning the viewer of the horrors to be seen before entering the first sequence which involves a lengthy set-up that effectively establishes character and situation.

-Two idol girls, Mirai Shida and Haruna Kawaguchi are filming their no-budget variety show and the topic of the day is ghost stores.
-Shida is genuinely scared of ghosts but soldiers on as Kawaguchi plays a mysterious video that was sent in, the first of many references to Hideo Nakata’s seminal J-horror Ringu (1998).
-Said video is not one that anyone on the production team remembers programming for the show but as Kawaguchi watches the spooky corridors, the girl’s restroom with a cubicle door that opens by itself, and empty classrooms and she recognises her old school.
+Two idol girls, Mirai Shida and Haruna Kawaguchi are filming their no-budget variety show and the topic of the day is ghost stories.
+Shida is genuinely scared of ghosts but soldiers on as Kawaguchi plays a mysterious video that has been sent in to their show, the first of many references to Hideo Nakata’s seminal J-horror Ringu (1998).
+Said video is not one that anyone on the production team remembers programming for the show but as Kawaguchi watches the spooky corridors, the girl’s restroom with a cubicle door that opens by itself, and empty classrooms, she recognises her old school.

-Eerie is the best way to describe the sights on the screen as there is no tangible proof that this place is haunted but still we get glimpses of shades just in frame, faces barely glimpsed peering in through the windows of a corridor which is on the third floor.
+Eerie is the best way to describe the sights caught on camera as there is no tangible proof that this place is haunted but we still get glimpses of shades of the supernatural just in frame, blurs and faces barely glimpsed peering in through the windows of a corridor which is on the third floor.
 It all culminates on the school’s rooftop where the camera’s POV is turned around to face the holder.
 As it moves, we see mottled legs, a tattered skirt and uniform and the scarred face of a girl who laughs in a sinister manner, “fufufufu.”

 Everybody, especially Kawaguchi is freaked out because Kawaguchi used to hunt ghosts.
-Of course, despite a hesitant manager and a scared idol group and film crew, the gang are going to the haunted school to document the hot-spots on the tape not least because a psychic wants to cleanse the place.
+Of course, despite a hesitant manager and a scared idol group and film crew, the gang are going to the haunted school to document the hot-spots on the tape for the views and they will be accompanied by a psychic who wants to cleanse the place.
 With the assistance of a sceptical teacher, they take a tour which will be filmed from multiple points of view – director Tachibana, his assistant Kitagawa and others…

 Then everything goes haywire and the ghosts come out in full force and the crew make like Scooby and the gang and run around corridors and classrooms.